Naked in North America Tour

-The Naked in North America Tour was the debut concert tour by American pop musician Chappell Roan.
+The Naked in North America Tour was the debut concert tour by American singer and songwriter Chappell Roan.
 The tour began on February 15, 2023, at the Crescent Ballroom in Phoenix, and concluded on March 15 at the Fonda Theatre in Los Angeles.

 Background

 Prior to the tour, Roan had been the opener for numerous tours, including Olivia Rodrigo's Sour Tour and Fletcher's Girl of My Dreams Tour.

 Opening acts

 Roan had local drag queens open each of the tour dates.

 Critical reception

 The tour received positive reviews overall.

 Writing for Salt Lake Magazine, John Nelson wrote "Roan transformed the Soundwell into the Pink Pony Club, a good natured, energetic space where people gathered to celebrate campy burlesque".
 Trisha Dasgupta of The Daily Texan wrote "Standing in front of silver streamers and sparkly paper hearts, Roan brought a dreamy presence to the venue, captivating the audience with powerful vocals.
 With a knack for sarcastic lyricism and biting imagery, Roan's lively dance moves brought her songs to life".

 Chloe Postlewaite for The Vanderbilt Hustler said "The audience sang along as she transitioned into "Love Me Anyway", followed by "Feminominon".
 Roan's electric energy continued throughout the concert, matching the sparkly tinsel and disco balls lining the stage behind her" and "Roan's performance, combined with the engaging and creative drag opening, made her concert an unforgettable night".
 Writing for The Chicago Maroon, Sofia Hrycyszyn and Lainey Gregory wrote "Despite the beautiful voice on her records, Chappell Roan is one of those rare artists whose vocals are even better live".